skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-## Then came the Europeans - II
+## The hostel was full

-- ...but the hostel was full, all the 127 rooms were taken
+- All the 127 rooms were taken
 - ...so they added another zero

 > → **0** 1 0 0 0 0 0 1